How to Get Around Auckland

 Getting To/From the Auckland Airport

 Shuttles, public buses, airport buses and trains can all help you get to/from the Auckland Airport.
 Check out our guide, The Cheapest Airport Transfers for Auckland Airport for more information.

 Train Services in Auckland

-The trains in Auckland are a fast way of getting between Britomart in Auckland Central and various southern and western suburbs, as well as south to Huntly and Hamilton.
+The trains in Auckland are a fast way of getting between Britomart in Auckland Central, various southern and western suburbs, as well as south to Huntly and Hamilton.